rysiu2007/The-Smallest-Snake-Game/README.md

+#[BUILD FILE WILL BE ADDED IN THE FUTURE RELEASES]
 # The Smallest Snake Game
 It is my attempt to create the smallest snake game possible on windows.
 This game has been written in assembly (MASM) and uses Win32API library.